Yu Narukami: Character creation

 Character designer Shigenori Soejima made Yu with the idea that his entire personality be decided and portrayed by the player's in-game actions and decisions.
-As a result, he wanted Yu to look more ambiguous than the protagonist of Persona 3.
+As a result, he wanted Yu to look more ambiguous than the male protagonist of Persona 3.
 Soejima compared Yu to the Blue Ranger from the Power Rangers franchise as such character tends to stand silent to follow the orders from his leader.
 His character design stayed relatively similar to its initial conception, with his tone and facial expressions changing the most.
 The feature Soejima focused on most was his eyes: he thought that having his eyes under the fringe of his hair would make him "look cool."
 The collar of his school uniform was made to stand a bit taller than other characters'.
 While designing the character, Soejima noted "the main character needs to be well-rounded enough to be likeable, but also needs that extra little something to make him stand out from the rest of the cast."
 He made a "baby face" sketch of the character so that he and the staff could discover Yu's "special something" and discuss what would make him stand out as the protagonist.
+In contrast to the Persona 3 protagonist who was seen as "shy" and "cute", Yu Narukami is meant to have far more different design which resulted in a smaller hair and "cool" eyes that in order to fit with the fact glasses he wears in TV World.
+This was primarily influenced by an unspecified Osamu Tezuka character who had a distinctive cool look while wearing glasses.
+Yu became the marketing core for the game as the fights in the game force the characters to wear glasses and thus Yu was drawn in order to avoid any dorky look.
+However, when compared with the rest of the characters, Soejima made less illustrations for the protagonist as he does not have a distinctive personality in the game due to most of his traits being made by the player.